Train Ticket Fare by Indian Railway

 - The 1st and 12th coach from Churchgate end are earmarked as ladies coaches.

 - 7 seats in the second and eleventh coach will be earmarked for senior citizens.

 - 10 seats in forth and seventh coaches have been earmarked for Divyangs.

 The fare structure of AC EMU service shall be as under

-Base fare of the single journey of AC EMU shall be 1.3 times of the base fare of existing fare of single journey ticket for first class.
-However as an introductory offer for a period of initial six months, the base fare of single journey of AC EMU shall be charged 1.2 times of the base fare of existing fare of single journey ticket of first class.
-The difference between 1.3 times and 1.2 times will be shown in the ticket as discount during the introductory period.
+The base fare of the single journey of AC EMU shall be 1.3 times the base fare of the existing fare of a single journey ticket for first class.
+However, as an introductory offer for a period of initial six months, the base fare of a single journey of AC EMU shall be charged 1.2 times the base fare of the existing fare of a single journey ticket of first class.
+The difference between 1.3 times and 1.2 times will be shown in the ticket as a discount during the introductory period.

-Season tickets :- Weekly, Fortnightly and monthly season tickets shall be charged equivalent to 5, 7.5 and 10 single journey of AC EMU respectively.
+Season tickets:- Weekly, Fortnightly, and monthly season tickets shall be charged equivalent to 5, 7.5, and 10 single journeys of AC EMU respectively.
 No other type of season tickets shall be issued for the time being.

-AC EMU ticket holder shall also be allowed to travel by first class compartments of local trains.
+AC EMU ticket holders shall also be allowed to travel by first-class compartments of local trains.